 When Artificial Selection Goes Wrong

-Since humans formed cultures based upon agricultural and the raising of animals for food, man has gradually understood that he could selectively breed organisms in order to enhance certain traits that were beneficial for man.
-However, such traits may not necessarily be beneficial for a species fitness in nature.
+People have experimented with how they could selectively breed organisms in order to boost traits beneficial to mankind, even if those traits did not give a species a mating or survival advantage.
 An example of this would be in the current breeding of bulldogs.They are being selected by man to have large heads, which requires them to be born by cesarean section.
 This would obviously not be a trait selected for in nature, as it would decrease species fitness.
 Artificial selection actually can reduce the natural variation of traits in a population.

-When man selects organisms to breed for specific traits, many times he selects related individuals to enhance that trait.
-Unfortunately, this inbreeding can cause the expression of genes that are dangerous.
+When man selects organisms to breed for specific traits, many times he selects related members to enhance that trait.
+This inbreeding can cause an expression of dangerous genes.
 An example is the inbreeding that occurred during ancient times and more recently with European royals.
-In order to preserve royal lineages, many times relatives were allowed to marry and produce children.
+To preserve royal lineages, relatives were often allowed to marry and produce children.
 Many of these families had children who suffered from genetic disorders, such as hemophilia.

-Inbreeding can occur in natural populations also and this is a serious problem in today's world.
-Populations of wild cheetahs are very diminished and located in small areas and there are low levels of genetic diversity.
+Inbreeding can occur in natural selection as well, particularly when populations are small.
+Wild cheetah populations have diminished and are located in small geographic pockets.
+This results in low levels of genetic diversity.
 Natural selection will still select traits that enhance fitness, but due to this type of forced inbreeding, even natural populations are faced with decreased variation in traits.
 This concerns scientists and conservationists because the cheetahs could lack the diversity needed to survive disease outbreaks or rapid environmental changes.
-(Reference 5)